MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 There are two distinct extension interfaces for Microsoft Copilot for end-users: standalone plugins that connect REST APIs, and declarative copilots.
 As an analogy, you can view Microsoft Copilot as something like an operating system, where plugins are services, and declarative copilots are apps.
 You can add a plugin and/or connector to a declarative copilot, or you can build a stand-alone plugin or connector.

-Now, let's find out which extensibility option(s) are for you—
+Now, let's find out which extensibility options are for you—

 To customize Microsoft Copilot to create a specific copilot for certain tasks and domain knowledge, build: